tsunyoku/Asahi/README.md

 avatar, bancho & /web/ server & Discord bot hybrid for osu! 😎

 Note: This has only been tested on Ubuntu 18.04 LTS.
 If you would like to use it on a distro other than Ubuntu or a version greater than 18.04, you can make Asahi work by changing the minimum TLS version in the nginx config (to my belief atleast).
+Note 2: In the rare case you edit the packet reader/writer, you will need to rebuild the cython files upon any edits.
+You can find instructions further below on how to build them if you do change it.

 ## Setup